- Nutrition Posters, Flyers and Banners (sizes: Poster 11×17, Flyer 8×11, Banner 72×48)

 - E-mail or discuss with other parents the importance of having healthy foods and beverages offered during events and celebrations.

 - Ask your child’s elementary school principal to request a CCSD rotating salad bar.
+See a salad bar in action at Robert Lunt Elementary School.

 - E-mail or discuss with other parents the importance of having healthy school fundraisers.